 Don’t Pay For Word!
 Reasons You Should Use Office Online

-Microsoft is not known for its quick adoption of new trends, but when it does get on board, it often tries to make-up for lost time with gobs of money and hoards of experienced software engineers.
+Microsoft is not known for its quick adoption of new trends, but when it does get on board, it often tries to make up for lost time with gobs of money and hoards of experienced software engineers.

 This strategy seems to be working with Office Online, a cloud-connected version of the world’s most popular productivity software that is free to use (with limitations) and offers a buffet of useful features.
-Companies will even find Office Online useful, if they already have copies of Office installed on their computers.
+Companies will even find Office Online useful if they already have copies of Office installed on their computers.

 Access Your Documents From Anywhere

 One of Office Online’s most obvious advantages is its cloud storage connectivity.
-Documents, spreadsheets and presentations use the online interface and are automatically saved to OneDrive.
+Documents, spreadsheets, and presentations use the online interface and are automatically saved to OneDrive.
 They can be opened from any computer.
 A file can also be saved to a local PC and iPad.

 In short, it works like any other cloud productivity service.
 This is not an advantage relative to those, but it is an advantage to a huge number of Office owners.
-Office did not bundle OneDrive connectivity until the introduction of Office 2013, so there’s a ton of users with older versions of Office (for PC and for Mac) who lack this feature.
+Office did not bundle OneDrive connectivity until the introduction of Office 2013, so there are a ton of users with older versions of Office (for PC and for Mac) who lack this feature.